 What can visitors expect?

-The state of New York recently announced the Excelsior Pass, which allows people who have received a negative test or a vaccination in New York state to provide proof of their status.
+The state of New York has launched the Excelsior Pass, which allows people who have received a negative test or a vaccination in New York state to provide proof of their status.
 The digital pass is not a requirement for venues or events that require testing or vaccinations to enter, so a traveler from another state could use their own vaccination card or lab test result to enter.

 Our recent coverage

 Want to eat great Indian food?
 You'll find it across the water in New Jersey.
 Or salivate over New York cheesecake in our list of the world's best desserts.